-Each meatball has around 0.5g of carbs.
-That’s insane, right?
-The macros are calculated for one meatball, and you can eat as many as you want.
+Each meatball comes out to around 0.5g of net carbs.
+Insane, right?
+The macros are calculated per meatball, which means you can easily portion out what you need—or enjoy as many as you want, totally guilt-free.

 Feel free to serve them with marinara sauce, swedish creamy gravy, barbecue sauce, and more.